vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 ## 4. Interface Segregation Principle
 The ISP states that no code should depend on interfaces it does not use.
 #### Primary advantage:
-Loose coupling(only necessary dependencies), High cohesion(once interface only has one functionality)
+Loose coupling(only necessary dependencies), High cohesion(one interface only has one functionality)
 ### Example of not obeying ISP
 ~~~java
 public interface Printer {